Concept, Script, Directed by: Miřenka Čechová, Dominika Špalková

 “It is my testimony as well as a warning what could happen again.
 People still keep building walls, be it in Isralel, Mexican border or Ústí nad Labem.”
 Petr Sís

 The theatre production based on the book The Wall is musical and visual grotesque dealing with utterly non-grotesque past, told by from the perspective of a boy who loves colours, but not grey shades, adores music but not fearful silence, believes in dreams and is full of hope.
 Using visual arts, music, animation, comics, puppetry and playful performing, the makers of the show try to mediate the experience of children’s perception They also want to provide the youngest generation with closer understanding of the uneasy totalitarian times and to initiate further discussion with teachers and parents regarding issues of oppression and freedom.
 The autumn of 2019 marks a 30-year anniversary of the Velvet Revolution.
 Our production wants to contribute to its intergenerational understanding and to highlight such a seminal milestone of Czech history.
-The performance focuses on the interactivity between acting and animation, music and movement, and is predominantly nonverbal.
+The performance focuses on the interactivity between acting and animation.